 For the last 4 years I have been writing, stopping, re-writing and editing a book about my life, I realised the other day that what I really want to say needs to just be said and put out there.
 The compilation of a book can come later.
 Just as I am going to write about my life and how being DRIVEN is the only way for you to overcome your challenges, so too should you apply this to the reading process.

-This blog is not going to be a weekly blog like my previous motivational blog, it will be a monthly post.
+This blog is not going to be a weekly blog like my previous motivational blog, the posts will come out when they are ready.
 There is a lot more reading to be done for you and more writing to be done for me.
 More importantly it takes time to tell my story and some of the things I will be writing about I will be telling people for the first time.
-A lot of things I find hard to talk about.
+A lot of things I find hard to talk about and writing them down takes me to some dark places.
+I write them with a sense of humour, however those moments hold the true education towards being DRIVEN.

 My DRIVEN Blog is here to tell my story, my struggle, my walk through life.
 For some it might resonate deeply with a past experience, for some it might help navigate past obstacles that come their way.
 I’m hoping it ruffles some feathers because let’s face it, life is hard and there are always going to be people that beat us down.
 The key for us is rising above the things that drag us down and learning to deal with the struggle.
 Remember, struggle is important.